Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 1: Task Generation

 \section{Stage 1: Task Generation}

 In the task generation stage, the environment is required to propose challenging tasks that push the agent toward its capability boundary.
-Scaling at this stage targets three aspects of the task design: increasing difficulty (\textit{complexity scaling} \S~\ref{ssec:task-complexity}), introducing dynamics (\textit{dynamic scaling} \S~\ref{sssec:task-dynamic}), and expanding diversity (\textit{diversity scaling} \S~\ref{sssec:task-diversity}).
+Scaling at this stage targets three aspects of the task design: increasing difficulty\footnote{For clarity, in \textit{complexity scaling}, we only consider the intrinsic difficulty of a task (i.e., static complexity).
+We group the temporal evolution of task difficulty (dynamic complexity) together with changes in the environment itself under the \textit{dynamic scaling} subsection.} (\textit{complexity scaling} \S~\ref{ssec:task-complexity}), introducing dynamics (\textit{dynamic scaling} \S~\ref{ssec:task-dynamic}), and expanding diversity (\textit{diversity scaling} \S~\ref{ssec:task-diversity}).
 An illustrative example is shown in Figure~\ref{fig:task}.
-For clarity, in \textit{complexity scaling}, we only consider the intrinsic difficulty of a task (i.e., static complexity).
-We group the temporal evolution of task difficulty (dynamic complexity) together with changes in the environment itself under the \textit{dynamic scaling} subsection.